FlyAbove/Advanced-JavaScript-Bot/README.md

 * This bot is a work in progress and is subject to change.
 * The bot source code is an open repository only for educataional purposes.
 * No help will be given for self hosting the bot.

+# The bot working is slowed because of my schools, exams and daily routine.
+I'll try my best to work on it everyday.